molmod/QuickFF/_sources/ug_script.txt

 Running QuickFF using qff.py
 ############################

-T   he most straightforward use of QuickFF is by means of a single command using the :ref:`qff.py <seclab_rg_scripts_qff>` script.
+The most straightforward use of QuickFF is by means of a single command using the :ref:`qff.py <seclab_rg_scripts_qff>` script.
 The basic usage of this script is as follows::